jysalaun/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_Home_Assistant.md

 This chapter shows how to commission an i.MX Matter device using the phone app commissioner.

 First, set up the i.MX Matter device.
 There are two ways to run the Matter application.
 Take the chip-lighting-app as an example.
+You can also setup the Matter application on a Thread device.

+Please run the commands below if the i.MX Matter device is i.MX93 or i.MX91 to enable the ele.
+Other board please just go to option 1 or option 2.

+    $ systemctl enable nvm_daemon
+    $ systemctl start nvm_daemon
+    $ systemctl status nvm_daemon # make sure the daemon active and running.

 Option 1

     $ wpa_passphrase ${SSID} ${PASSWORD} > wifiap.conf
     $ ifconfig eth0 down
+    $ ifconfig eth1 down
     $ modprobe moal mod_para=nxp/wifi_mod_para.conf
     $ wpa_supplicant -d -B -i mlan0 -c ./wifiap.conf
     $ sleep 5